Reconquête: Background

-From September 2021, opinion polling for the 2022 presidential election showed a sharp rise in favour of far-right journalist and author Éric Zemmour in the months before he officialised his candidacy.
-A series of polls suggested that he might reach the presidential election's second round, competing against incumbent President Emmanuel Macron.
-Although there had been speculation about a possible run for the presidential nomination of The Republicans in the party's 2021 congress, Zemmour opted to put his name forward as a new party nominee.
+From September 2021, opinion polling for the 2022 presidential election showed a sharp rise in favour of far-right journalist and author Éric Zemmour in the months before he formally became a candidate.
+A series of opinion polls suggested that Zemmour might reach the presidential election's second round, competing against incumbent President Emmanuel Macron.
+Although there had been speculation about a possible run for the presidential nomination of The Republicans in the party's 2021 congress, Zemmour opted to put his name forward as the nominee of a new party.

 Launch

 Éric Zemmour formally announced his candidacy for the presidency on 30 November 2021 through a video posted on YouTube.
 It was seen by over 2.6 million viewers in three days.

-Reconquête was launched on 5 December 2021; at the founding rally held in Villepinte, Seine-Saint-Denis, Zemmour proposed a "reconquest of the greatest country in the world" in front of 15,000 people.
+Reconquête was launched on 5 December 2021; at the founding rally held in Villepinte, Zemmour proposed a "reconquest of the greatest country in the world" in front of 15,000 people.
+The party's name is direct reference to the Spanish Reconquista.
 Zemmour and Reconquête's campaign directors for the upcoming elections were announced as Court of Audit magistrate Sarah Knafo and former French Army major general Bertrand de La Chesnais.
 Reconquête's youth wing, Génération Z, which had been established to mobilise the youth around a possible presidential candidacy of Zemmour, entered the party structure ex post.

 In December 2021, Joachim Son-Forget, elected to the National Assembly in 2017 for French residents overseas as a La République En Marche! candidate, was the first MP to support Zemmour.
 Former presidential candidate Philippe de Villiers also announced his support for Zemmour and the party.
 Zemmour made claims to the media of 40,000 members within days, 60,000 a few days later.
 In February 2022, Reconquête officially welcomed its 100,000th member.